LunaQu4kez/CS207_23F_Project_GenshinKitchen/README.md

 │
 ├── constrs_1/new
 │   └── cons.xdc
-├── doc                # project document and report ├── pic                # picture related to project ├── sim_1/new          # simulation source
+├── docs               # project document and report ├── pic                # picture related to project ├── sim_1/new          # simulation source
 │   └── *.v
 ├── source_1
-│   ├── ip/inst_ram    # RAM
+│   ├── ip
 │   └── new
 │       └── *.v        # main source(our code)
 ├── test_script